From left: Mr. Stephen H. Hoffman, Professor Ariel Porat, Professor Jehuda Reinharz, and Mr. Moshe Vigdor (Photo: Yehonatan Zur)

 Mr. Moshe Vigdor, director general of the Mandel Foundation in Israel.

 “On behalf of

 Mort Mandel, I thank the University for bestowing this high honor,” said Professor Reinharz.
 “Mort has a special affinity for Israel and for Tel Aviv University in particular.
-Mort began his business as a very young man, when opportunities were scarce, and he did not manage to obtain his BA.
-This always remained in the back of his mind, and when he was his 90s, he finally received his BA.
+Mort began his business as a very young man, when opportunities were scarce, and he did not manage to obtain a college degree.
+This always remained in the back of his mind, and when he was his 90s, he finally received his bachelor's degree.

 “Mort is a symbol of someone who never gave up on learning.
 The humanities are a very important part of what the foundation supports, and Mort is convinced that the scientists and engineers who graduate from the TAU program will bring new sensitivity to their fields.
 We think this is a model for other universities to emulate in Israel and the world,” Professor Reinharz said.

 Attendees at the ceremony included TAU vice president

 Professor Raanan Rein; TAU vice president for development